arsalanfiroozi/sigasterisk/Readme.md

 ## General info
 These functions were created mainly because of:
-1. Not supporting matlab functions for asteriks in order to show how significant two bar is
+1. Not supporting Matlab functions for asterisks to show how significant two bar is
-2. Not supporting matlab functions for adding error to grouped bar plot
+2. Not supporting Matlab functions for adding error to grouped bar plots
 3. Not supporting similar shared functions adding asterisks for different bars in different groups

 ## Screenshots